 - Heart failure

-And while many people go the natural route and choose cannabis to help them get the sleep they desperately need, countless individuals turn to sleeping pills instead.
-Honestly, who could blame them?
-If you’ve ever suffered from insomnia or had trouble sleeping, you know exactly how much it can wreak havoc on your day-to-day life.
+And while many people go the natural route and choose straight medical cannabis to help them get the sleep they desperately need, countless individuals turn to sleep medications or other medications instead.
+In times of desperation, some turn to illicit recreational drugs.

-The Serious Problem with Sleeping Pills
+The Serious Problem With Sleeping Pills

+We’re going to go ahead and get right to the point.
 Were you aware that 10,000 deaths per year are directly caused by (and attributed to) hypnotic drugs?